YanYang-G0001/A_Hybrid_Approach_for_Detecting_AI_Generated_Text_in_English/README.md

-# Hybrid Detection of AI-Generated Text
+# A Hybrid Approach for Detecting AI-Generated Text in English

 **COLING 2025 GenAI Content Detection Task 1 (Subtask A - English)**